Piyong Temjen Jamir: Career

 His dedication to promoting the Hindi language and also social service has been acknowledged with many awards over the past few decades.
 In 2006, he received the Ganga Sharan Singh Award from the 11th President of India, APJ Abdul Kalam.
 He was conferred the Padma Sri honour by the President of India, Ram Nath Kovind, in 2018 for his contribution in the field of literature and education.

-Jamir was awarded the ‘Bhaurao Devras Seva Samman Award’ on March 29, 2005, in Lucknow by the then Chief Minister of Madya Pradesh Shri Babulal Gaur.
+Jamir was awarded the ‘Bhaurao Devras Seva Samman Award’ on March 29, 2005, in Lucknow by the then Chief Minister of Madhya Pradesh Shri Babulal Gaur.
 He was also awarded the ‘Vir Jadonang Award’ by the then Governor of Nagaland, Shri Shyamal Dutta on August 29, 2005.

 He was also an Awardee of District Teachers award on September 5, 2006, in Dimapur, Nagaland, and felicitated by the CSOM (Children Special Oriented Ministry) on June 28, 2006.
 In the same year, Jamir received the ‘Gangashanan Singh Awards’ from the then President of India, Dr. A. P. J. Abdual Kalam, in New Delhi.

 Jamir was also conferred the ‘Benoba Nagri lipi award’ at New Delhi by Lt.
 Nirmala Pande MP in 2007 and the ‘Indira Gandhi National Unity’ by the then Governor of Nagaland Sankaranarayan on August 15, 2007, in the state capital, Kohima.
 He was also awarded the ONE ‘One India Award’ a Mumbai-based NGO ‘My Home India’ on May 15, 2010, by Shri.
 Eknath Thakur, former MP, and chairman, Saraswat Co-Operative Bank.

 He was presented with the ‘Jewel of North East Award’ at Delhi by the Friendship Forum in 2014.